pramnora/vercel/README.md

    (and, basically, that's it, you're a Vercel member, now)

 4> Inside of Vercel site, choose the option link GitHub a/c.;
-   and, then, select a GitHub repository to display.
+   and, next, select a GitHub repository to display.

-5> You will be given a URL address to go and view the web site.
+5> You will be given a URL address to go and view the web site 'live'.

 -----